 Ovens, stoves and refrigerators can be extremely inefficient when it comes to using energy and your tax refund can be put to good use replacing outdated appliances.
 Cutting down on your energy usage can save you money year after year.

 When it comes to adding value to your home and investing your tax refund smartly, insulating your home is one of the best choices you can make.
 As mentioned above, cutting down on your heating and cooling bills can save you a few hundred dollars a year or more.

 Phoenix has an extremely harsh climate and the summer temperatures are some of the hottest in the country.
 Keeping your home cool and comfortable during the summer months really takes a toll on your old air conditioner.
 Upgrade your unit that works more efficiently for your home and your wallet.

 Pay down your mortgage

 Last but certainly not least, putting your tax refund towards your mortgage may be the best investment.
 Depending on your interest rates, paying off your mortgage sooner can save you large amounts of money.

 Whatever you decide to do with your tax refund this year, investing it back into your home is a great opportunity to increase the value and save yourself money year after year.
 The time when that added value really comes into place is when you decide to sell your home.
 When that time comes and you’re looking to sell your home and search for a new one, Jeff Barchi can help.
 With nearly 20 years of experience in the Valley, Jeff has established himself as one of the most trusted names in the Phoenix real estate market.
-If you’re interested in starting the process today, visit https://homesellerarizona.com/homes-for-sale-in-arizona/.
+If you’re interested in starting the process today, contact our real estate agent in Scottsdale.